CuiYChris/QTLinkMySQL/README.md

 C++ can perform both procedural programming in C, object-based programming featuring abstract data types, and object-oriented programming featuring inheritance and polymorphism.
 C++ is good at object-oriented programming, but it can also perform procedural programming.
 C++ can create almost any type of program: games, device drivers, HPC, cloud, desktop, embedded and mobile applications, etc. Even libraries and compilers for other programming languages ​​are written in C++.

 ## Setup
+Is the environment configuration important?
+Not important!

+Hahahaha, just kidding, the following is my configuration.